Updated: Dec 1, 2020

 Things to See on Ubin

-Ubin is a nature island, do not expect any artificial attractions that are put up for the sake of attracting visitors.
-Ubin has more to offer nature-lovers than just cycling around.
-Go for the natural scenery, the mangroves and wetland at Chek Jawa and wildlife or treat the island as a big classroom for nature studies.
+Pulau Ubin is a nature island.
+Do not expect any artificial attractions that are put up for the sake of attracting visitors.
+The island has more to offer nature-lovers than just cycling around.
+Go for the natural scenery, the mangroves, the wetland at Chek Jawa and the wild floras and faunas.
+Let the island be a big classroom for nature studies for both kids and adults.
 Apart from nature, there are cultural sites too since the island has been inhabited for more than a hundred years.

 The West Side